Please select your shipping region

 No, it's not only tea that you can make with peppermint.
 Though we gotta admit, it's a pretty good reason for keeping fresh peppermint in your kitchen.
 But if you want to impress people you're cooking for without learning any new special skills, simply add fresh peppermint to your salads, soups and grains.
 It will add that little something special, that haute-couture flavor to every dish.
 Here are some ideas.

 Yes, Stevia is a plant!
 We've noticed that it's an amazing factoid/conversation piece, as most people (probably just like you before this post) are quite surprised about stevia not being a chemical in a form of a white powder, but an actual plant.
 Being the sweetest of herbs, it's the absolute best to keep around if you're someone who likes sweet smoothies or teas, and is trying to reduce your sugar intake.

 Why?
 Because PIZZA.
 Don't pretend like you're not addicted.
-You are.
+Science knows you are.

 Dill is basically the chives of Northern Europe.
 Famous for its intense aroma, it's added to basically everything - fish, veggies (boiled potatoes with fresh dill, mmmm), meat, salads, sauces, soups, sandwiches, canapes… If there's a savory food we forgot to name, you can be pretty sure it's there as well.
 Give it a try!
 A little tip: Fresh dill has a more intense aroma, while dried dill has a stronger flavor.

 Which herbs are among your kitchen staples?
 Let us know in the comments below!
 Have you considered growing them fresh yourself?
 Don't worry, it's no hassle at all.